eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-02-09-release-process/README.md

 [this EDC decision record](https://github.com/eclipse-edc/Connector/tree/main/docs/developer/decision-records/2023-02-10-nightly-builds)).

 Unfortunately there is no way to automatically trigger the tractusx-edc build whenever a new EDC nightly is created.
-The most reliable method is to periodically query for the latest EDC nightly, e.g. leveraging GitHub's `dependabot` feature, or using the method highlighted in the aforementioned Jira issue:
+The most reliable method is to periodically query for the latest EDC nightly, e.g. leveraging GitHub's `dependabot` feature, or using the following `curl` command:

 ```shell
 curl <OSSHR_RELEASES_REPO_URL>/org/eclipse/edc/connector-core/maven-metadata.xml | xmllint --xpath "//metadata/versioning/versions/version[last()]" -